“Jeffrey Lent’s A Slant of Light is a brilliant novel with a powerful narrative. Lent is a premier stylist in the current American novel.”

 After four years of bloodshed, Civil War veteran Malcolm Hopeton returns home to upstate New York where he discovers that his farm has been abandoned and looted.
 His wife has run off with the hired man, but when they return to confront him, in minutes they're dead.
 From then on, the story is about Malcolm's impending trial.
-However, the latest from Lent (After You've Gone) is not a tale of lawyerly wizardry.
-Rather, it's a thoughtful, even pensive exploration of why the killings happened.
+However, the latest from Lent (After You've Gone) is...a thoughtful, even pensive exploration of why the killings happened.
 The narrative is told slowly, laid out against the textures of a world that no longer exists: fields, crops, farm animals, hard work in an unchanging cycle as the year moves along its path.
-Many of Malcolm's neighbors are followers of a charismatic preacher, now deceased: the fervent religiosity of the Second Great Awakening of the mid-19th century undergirds much of the discussion of Malcolm's crime VERDICT It is a virtue of this lovely book that its pace is unhurried.
+Many of Malcolm's neighbors are followers of a charismatic preacher, now deceased: the fervent religiosity of the Second Great Awakening of the mid-19th century undergirds much of the discussion of Malcolm's crime.
+It's a virtue of this lovely book that its pace is unhurried.
 Lent pays special attention to the matters most important to that particular time and place.
 For lovers of historical fiction or simply those who appreciate strong writing.